 You may have thought that by working from home you’ll get rid of these negative people.
 But remote work requires as much communication and collaboration between team members as any other job – and sometimes even more.

 Knowing how to deal with toxic coworkers will help you avoid their hostile intentions and achieve better results and relationships at work.
 So, grab a pen and paper (or open your computer note-taking app) and start writing down different ways to deal with toxic coworkers.

 This toxic coworker is among the worst since you cannot easily recognize their evil intentions.
-As I told you before, you can find gossip everywhere you go, and in workplaces, gossipers are all around the place.
+As I told you before, you can find gossip everywhere you go, and in workplaces, gossipers are all around the place and unbalance work routines.